-- 30. This is funding provided for a specific purpose and paid for from the University Chest.
-If your department is receiving balanced budget funding then it will appear here. - 31.
-All Central Funding figures will be provided by central finance to the DFCs, who in turn will pass them on as appropriate.
-Please do not include any budget on this line of your template other than the figures provided to you centrally, even if you received funding in 2021/22.
+- 30. This is funding provided for a specific purpose and paid for from the University Chest. - 31.
+All Central Funding figures will be provided by central finance to the divisional finance teams, who in turn will pass them on as appropriate.
+Please do not include any budget on this line of your template other than the figures provided to you centrally, even if you received funding in 2022/23.
 Please do not use this line to record inter-departmental or inter-cost centre transfers.